Kreogist/Cuties/README.md

 * **Qt Linguist**

-You may need Qt Linguist to release a translation file, or you have to release translation files by `lupdate` and `lupdate`.
+You may need Qt Linguist to release a translation file, or you have to release translation files by `lupdate` and `lrelease`.

 * **CMake**